nixworks/public/news/2012/07/31/2012-northern-india-power-grid-failure-pa-second-power-cut-hits-northern-india-and-leaves-670-million-people-without-electricity.md

 ### [2012-07-31](/news/2012/07/31/index.md)

-# 2012 northern India power grid failure: A second power cut hits northern India and leaves 670 million people without electricity.
+# 2012 northern India power grid failure:A second power cut hits northern India and leaves 670 million people without electricity.

 Hundreds of millions are left without electricity in northern and eastern India, after a massive power cut that also cripples much of the transport system.